Boston University Commencement Event Information

-SPEECHES MUST BE SUBMITTED TO ROOM 243 BY: Monday, April 20th, 2015.
-You may submit speeches for more than one topic.
+SPEECHES MUST BE SUBMITTED TO ROOM 243 : You may submit speeches for more than one topic.

 The University will send out a commencement packet to families of all tentative graduating students.
 For your convenience, information from the packet will be listed as it becomes available.

-For Convocation timings for other schools and more information regarding the All-University Commencement, check www.bu.edu/commencement.
+For Convocation timings for other schools and more information regarding the All-University Commencement, check bu.edu/commencement.

 Boston University has Commencement and Convocation ceremonies in May only.
 If you are scheduled to graduate in either September or January, you will be invited to participate in the May ceremonies following your date of graduation.
-Undergraduate and master’s students (not Ed.D) are allowed to “walk” in May if they have 8 or fewer credits to complete, will complete them during Summer Session, and have filed a Graduation Application and petition of rules and regulations to walk in the May ceremony to the SED Student Records Office, room 127.
+Undergraduate and master’s students (not Ed.D) are allowed to “walk” in May if they will complete their degree during Summer Session, and have filed a Graduation Application and Petition to Walk in May to the SED Student Records Office, room 115.

-Doctoral students must have completed coursework and a dissertation submitted no later than Friday, May 1st 2015 to the Mugar Library, in order to be eligible to participate in graduation.
+Doctoral students must have completed coursework and a dissertation submitted no later than Friday, April 29, 2016 to the Mugar Library in order to be eligible to participate in graduation.

 SED Graduation Checklist